bennokr/makeprov/docs/provenance.md

 # Provenance output

-Every rule decorated with :func:`makeprov.core.rule` can emit provenance records that describe the activity, inputs, outputs, environment, and results.
+Every rule decorated with {func}`makeprov.core.rule` can emit provenance records that describe the activity, inputs, outputs, environment, and results.
 The library supports JSON-LD and TriG outputs, aligning with the W3C PROV data model.